United States Department of State, Center for Health and Homeland Security, University of Maryland, Honorarium Speaker, 2013-current

 Interoperable Communications and Hurricane Planning - Assisted in creating and coordinating communications and hurricane planning at federal, state and local levels.
 This included the difficult command issues of combining OPA 90 and Stafford Act structures to ensure a plan was developed that would allow for continued communications and a rapid departure of personnel and resources to a safe area and allow for a timely re-deployment to return to work as soon as possible.

-Humanitarian Assistance, Disaster Relief and Disaster Preparedness, Assessment, Logistics and Training, (HA / DR MATOC), (June 2014-ongoing)
+Humanitarian Assistance, Disaster Relief and Disaster Preparedness, Assessment, Logistics and Training, (HA / DR MATOC), 2014

-Ebbert and Associates, in partnership with EOR, was awarded a 3 year MATOC contract for US Southern Command and US Northern Command.
-This contract is to provide Humanitarian Assistance / Disaster Relief (HA / DR) throughout Central and South America and Mexico.
-This includes task order for relief services and supplies in response to emergencies as well as Disaster Preparedness Assessments, Logistics, and Training requirements.
-EA is currently deployed to Grenada with the mission of equipping three Emergency Operations Centers (EOC’s).
-Once fully equipped and operating, EA will train and exercise local officials to ensure a “fully operational” emergency capability.
+Ebbert and Associates, in partnership with EOR, was awarded a 3-year MATOC contract for US Southern Command and US Northern Command.
+This contract provided Humanitarian Assistance / Disaster Relief (HA / DR) throughout Central and South America and Mexico.
+This includes task orders for relief services and supplies in response to emergencies as well as Disaster Preparedness Assessments, Logistics, and Training requirements.
+EA completed a yearlong deployment to Grenada with the mission of equipping three Emergency Operations Centers (EOC’s) with state of the art IT and communications systems.
+Once fully equipped and operating, EA trained and exercised local officials to ensure a “fully operational” emergency capability.